Ian Bowling

 Ian Bowling (born 27 July 1965) is an English former professional footballer who played as goalkeeper.
-He is goalkeeping coach at Staveley MWFC.

 Playing career

 Bowling started his professional career with Lincoln City whom he joined from Gainsborough Trinity in November 1988.
 Prior to that, he had spent some time with Stafford Rangers and Frecheville CA. During his time with The Imps, Bowling made 51 appearances for the club.
 He was also sent out on loan to Hartlepool United, Kettering Town and Bradford City.

 Following the successful loan spell with Bradford City, Bowling joined them in July 1993.
 He made 29 appearances joining Mansfield Town in the following season.

 Bowling will probably be most remembered as a Stags legend as he spent the best part of five seasons, making 172 appearances for the club.
 Bowling left Mansfield Town in July 2000 having not been offered a new contract, and in September 2000, joined Kettering Town.
 In February 2002 he suffered a serious head injury in the game against Tiverton Town when he collided with a goalpost.
 The injury caused him to miss the remaining thirteen games of Kettering's triumphant Southern Football League Premier Division season.
 He made his comeback from injury in July 2002.

 He subsequently joined Worksop Town in May 2003.
 He joined Stalybridge Celtic on loan in December 2003.
 He made his debut in the 1–1 home draw with Burscough on 6 December 2003 and made a total of five appearances, four in the league, before returning to Worksop at end of the month.
 He spent a month on loan at Hucknall Town in September 2004 and the first three months of 2005 on loan at Matlock Town before returning to the Worksop Town first team making his final appearance, before retirement, in April 2005.